jdh4/mac_productivity/basics/README.md

 Apple > System Settings > Keyboard

 Use the fastest "Key repeat rate" that you are comfortable with.
 Use a small "Delay until repeat".
+This only applies to **certain applications** like the terminal and VS Code (when using the delete key).

 ![Repeat Rates](images/repeat.png)